wmelvin/venvup/README.md

 cp venvup.sh ~/bin/venvup
 ```

-If an argument was passed, it is used as a prefix in naming the prompt for the venv.
+If an argument is passed when running the script, it is used as a prefix in naming the prompt for the venv.
 Only the first argument is used.
 For example, if you run `venvup test` the prompt will be `(test-venv)` when the virtual environment is activated.

 ### Links